EvadeMaster/SaladBind-1/README.md

 This repo will occasionally receive updates to the list of miners so they aren't too out-of-date. **You can do this yourself, too.
 Just go to /internal/miners.json, update the download link and variable "version" for the miner you want to update and submit a pull request.
 I will probably approve it within the day.**

-Support for this software is virtually nonexistant at this point.
+Support for this software is virtually non-existant at this point.
 You can use '-d' as a command line argument to debug independently.

 *I* did **not** create this application, do not contact me for support (besides making minor tweaks)!